Skip to main content

 Tylenol® And Alcohol: A Potentially Dangerous Combination

-Why You Should Never Mix Tylenol® and Alcohol
+Why Mix Tylenol® (acetaminophen) and Alcohol Can Be Dangerous

 Most of the time, controlled use and moderation are fine for both of these drugs.
 If that weren’t the case, then acetaminophen (generic Tylenol®) wouldn’t be the single most common drug ingredient [1] in the United States.